How do I sign up for the CSA?

 How does your CSA work?

 Fort Hill Farm CSA shares are only available on the farm in New Milford, or at the New Milford Farmers Market.
-Shareholders pick up their produce from our farm display, on Tuesday or Thursday from 2:30 to 6:30 PM, and/or Saturday mornings from 8 AM to 12:30PM,.
+Shareholders choose their produce from our farm display, on Tuesday or Thursday from 2:30 to 6:30 PM, and/or Saturday mornings from 8 AM to 12:30PM,.
 This allows you to custom mix your share.
 Several crops are exclusively ‘pick your own’ (see below for PYO guidelines and hours).
-Generally these crops (including beans, peas, strawberries, cut flowers, and herbs) will be available for picking as long as they are in the field.
+Generally these crops (including beans, cut flowers, and herbs) will be available for picking as long as they are in the field.
 That will take some elbow grease on your part, however most people find a few minutes picking to be a pleasurable experience.
 You can also use your card at the New Milford summer and winter farmers markets.

 Can I change pick up days?